The-MMORPG-Project/website/.github/CONTRIBUTING.md

 2. Follow all steps in [Unity Development with VS Code](https://code.visualstudio.com/docs/other/unity)

 ### Extensions
 Not all extensions are required for development but I highly recommend you at least read through them all.
+All extensions marked with an asterick (*) are required.
+- [C#](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) (Lightweight development tools for .NET Core)*
-- [Debugger for Unity](https://marketplace.visualstudio.com/items?itemName=Unity.unity-debug) (Debug Unity in the editor and the compiled build)
+- [Debugger for Unity](https://marketplace.visualstudio.com/items?itemName=Unity.unity-debug) (Debug Unity in the editor and the compiled build)*
-- [Unity Meta Files Watcher](https://marketplace.visualstudio.com/items?itemName=PTD.vscode-unitymeta) (Watches Unity all meta files and changes them accordingly)
+- [Unity Meta Files Watcher](https://marketplace.visualstudio.com/items?itemName=PTD.vscode-unitymeta) (Watches Unity all meta files and changes them accordingly)*
 - [Unity Tools](https://marketplace.visualstudio.com/items?itemName=Tobiah.unity-tools) (View the Unity Scripting Reference through a keybind)
+- [Auto-Using for C#](https://marketplace.visualstudio.com/items?itemName=Fudge.auto-using) (Auto-imports and provides intellisense for references that were not yet imported in a C# file.)
 - [Unity Code Snippets](https://marketplace.visualstudio.com/items?itemName=kleber-swf.unity-code-snippets) (Provides you with useful Unity Code Snippets on the fly)
 - [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) (Real-time collaboration through the VSC editor)
 - [Discord Presence](https://marketplace.visualstudio.com/items?itemName=icrawl.discord-vscode) (Shows others what your working on)